Golden Ocean Group Limited: GOGL - Delivery of dry bulk vessel

 Reference is made to the stock exchange notice dated March 14, 2017 where Golden Ocean Group Limited (NASDAQ and OSE: GOGL) ("Golden Ocean" or the "Company") announced that it has entered into agreements to acquire 16 modern dry bulk vessels in an all-share transaction where the Company will issue in aggregate 17.8 million consideration shares.

-The Company is pleased to announce that it has taken delivery of additional one vessel, Sea Amber (to be renamed Golden Amber).
+The Company is pleased to announce that it has taken delivery of the vessel Sea Opal (to be renamed Golden Opal).
 Golden Ocean has issued 1,650,000 consideration shares to Hemen Holding Limited in exchange for the vessel.
-Following this transaction, the Company's issued share capital is USD 6,393,649.60 divided into 127,872,992 issued shares, each with a nominal value of USD 0.05.
+Following this transaction, the Company's issued share capital is USD 6,476,149.60 divided into 129,522,992 issued shares, each with a nominal value of USD 0.05.

 Hamilton, Bermuda